 Average APR Based on Recommended Credit Score

-Based on the card offer data collected by The Balance, credit cards marketed to consumers with bad/fair credit scores (below 670, according to FICO) had an average purchase APR of 23.87%, 4.61 percentage points above the average APR of cards marketed to those with good/excellent credit (19.26%) in February 2021.
+Based on the card offer data collected by The Balance, credit cards marketed to consumers with bad/fair credit scores (below 670, according to FICO) had an average purchase APR of 23.87%.
+This is 4.61 percentage points above the average APR of cards marketed to those with good/excellent credit (19.26%) in February 2021.

 This historical report was based on credit card offer data collected and monitored on a rolling basis by The Balance for 317 U.S. credit cards in February 2021.
 Our data pool included offers from 43 issuers, including the largest national banks.
 We tracked average interest rates on both a weekly and monthly basis for each card category, plus the overall average rate for all cards.